 Sanyo MBC-555 (1982)

-it's the only IBM clone that runs at a lower speed than the original: 3.6 MHz instead of 4.77 MHz.
-It has a matching keyboard with reset-button on it.
+The computer, monitor and keyboard are all in matching metallic grey, the latter has a reset-button on it.
 The board includes a pin out on which a 5 MB hard disk drive can be attached.

 Other Systems Related To Sanyo MBC-555:

-This exhibit has a reference ID of CH8932.
+This exhibit has a reference ID of CH63684.
 Please quote this reference ID in any communication with the Centre for Computing History.